CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/selecting-single-rows.md

 ## Selecting Single Rows

-Selecting single rows is a common task.
+Selecting single rows from a database is a common task.
 There are two primary driving cases:
 * Firstly selecting data involved with a unique index such as a primary key, where there can be zero or one rows returned.
-* Secondly selecting the top row of a set with given order applied, for example selecting the person with the most sales, or selecting the most recent sale, In these cases there many be zero, one or more rows returned.
+* Secondly selecting the top row from a set typically with an specified order , for example selecting the person with the most sales, or selecting a persons most recent sale, In these cases there many be zero, one or more rows returned.

-Depending on how you want to work with the data that you retrieve there are a number of options when working with single row data, these option focus on who to you what to deal to the case where there are zero, rows, one row and many rows.
+Depending on how you want to work with the data that you retrieve there are a number of options when working with single row data.
+These options focus on how to you what to deal with the cases where there are zero, rows, one row and many rows.
-The default method is ExecuteTo<T>(cmd).
+The default method is ExecuteTo&lt;T>(cmd).
 This provides the default implementation of FirstOrDefault.